 After instances of people broadcasting their suicides on Facebook Live, Facebook started looking for signs of suicidal thoughts through posts.
 Using AI, Facebook scans users’ posts and looks for patterns of suicidal behavior.
 It then flags the posts to human moderators who then respond by sending user resources on mental health.
 In urgent situations, the company contacts the first-responders who can try to find the individual.
 Additionally, Facebook works with 80 local partners like Save.org and the National Suicide Prevention Lifeline to develop policies on self-harm and suicide-related content.

-But Facebook is not alone to help people in most vulnerable situations.
+But Facebook is not alone to help people in the most vulnerable situations.

 While searching for “ways to kill yourself” or “suicidal thoughts”, Google search immediately takes the user to a page that provides information on 24*7 suicidal prevention lifeline, along with an online chat to help overcome the suicidal feeling.
 For Google searches on suicidal ways or ways to harm self, the ‘autocomplete’ is disabled.
 Usual google searches rely on predictive analytics and autocomplete so the user can skip typing the entire sentence in search space.

-As per Google’s autocomplete policy guidelines, predictions on suicidal searches comes under harmful or dangerous behavior and hence does not yield desired results.
+As per Google’s autocomplete policy guidelines, predictions on suicidal searches come under harmful or dangerous behavior and hence do not yield desired results.